AnastaCodes/GuessNumber/README.md

-# Guess the Number Game
+# GuessTheNumberGame

 ## Description

-Guess the Number Game is a fun and interactive game where players try to guess a hidden number between 1 and 100.
+GuessTheNumberGame is a fun and interactive game where players try to guess a hidden number between 1 and 100.
 The game provides hints to help players get closer to the correct number, tracks the number of attempts, and allows players to reset the game to try again.

 ## Features